isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     };

-`B`'s comparison accepts conversions for its second operand, but not its first.
+`B`’s comparison accepts conversions for its second operand, but not its first.

 ##### Note

-If a class has a failure state, like `double`'s `NaN`, there is a temptation to make a comparison against the failure state throw.
+If a class has a failure state, like `double`’s `NaN`, there is a temptation to make a comparison against the failure state throw.
 The alternative is to make two failure states compare equal and any valid state compare false against the failure state.

 #### Note